 Batak Delicacies

 After all the hiking and outdoor activities.
-The thought of warm rice and grilled fish is enough to make stomach growl.
+The thought of warm rice and grilled fish is enough to make the stomach growl.
 Dine in the restaurant nearby and taste various dishes made from freshwater fish.
 Try Arsik, a fish grilled with a Batak spice called andaliman.

 Also, if one dares, try Batak’s extreme dishes such as Saksang.
 Pork cooked with spices and its own blood.
 Or another fish dish Naniuara.
-A sushi-like dish where fish served raw with only spices as a condiment.
+A sushi-like dish where fish is served raw with only spices as a condiment.

 Sipiso-Piso Waterfall Opening Hours